Problem: Data Centers use a lot of electricity.

 Global electricity production currently amounts to $2 trillion annually - equivalent to the gdp of Italy.

-Appa Apps Inc. is prototyping a specialized Silicon chip for use in Data Centers to perform database look-ups 10 times faster while using 10 times less electricity than the generic computers currently in use.
+Appa Apps Inc. is prototyping Database on a Chip, a specialized Silicon chip for use in Data Centers to perform database look-ups 10 times faster while using 10 times less electricity than the generic computers currently in use.

-Data centers do a lot of database look-ups.
-Every company has a database nowadays and every company spends lots of time and money looking stuff up in their database, quickly, because their customers demand it.
+Data Centers do a lot of database look-ups.
+Every company has a database nowadays and every company spends lots of time and money looking up data up in their database, quickly, because their customers demand it.

 Bitcoin mining used to be done using just software.
 At one time you could easily mine a few bitcoins every day with a generic notebook computer.
 Now, you need to use a factory full of specialized Bitcoin miners that do most of their processing in Silicon rather than in software.